 Systems review (to assess for symptoms of malignancy, endocrine disorder such as adrenocortical failure, hypothyroidism, diabetes, intracranial or pulmonary diseases that could cause SIADH, significant liver or cardiac disease that could cause neurohumoral RAS activation)

-Further history reveals that Ferdinand has….

-He has been a smoker of one pack of cigarettes per day since he was 18.
+Further history reveals that Ferdinand has been a smoker of one pack of cigarettes per day since he was 18.

-Since he was 27 Ferdinand has been taking Fluoxetine (his only medication) for treatment of anxiety and depression.
 He drinks seven standard drinks per week and does not have any allergies.
 He has a family history of colorectal carcinoma (mother, aged 47) and autoimmune thyroid disease (mother and sister).

 What findings would you assess for on a physical examination of Ferdinand?

-General observation: look for stigmata of endocrine disease etc., oedema
+General observation: look for stigmata of endocrine disease (pigmentation, Cushing’s acromegaly, hypothyroidism etc.), oedema

 Vital signs: assists with determination of volume status of patient.
 This includes looking for oedema, JVP